ckakgun/quiz_generator/README.md

 4. Push to the branch
 5. Create a Pull Request

+## Troubleshooting

+Common issues and solutions:

+1. **ModuleNotFoundError**: Make sure you have installed all dependencies with `pip install -r requirements.txt`
+2. **API Key Error**: Ensure your OpenAI API key is properly set in the `.env` file
+3. **Web Content Extraction Issues**: Some websites may block content extraction.
+Try with different URLs if you encounter issues.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.